Operational simulator

 We built Nusantara Logistics from scratch so we could seed deliberately bad code without insulting any real company.
 A real BUMN’s engineers shouldn’t have to read public training materials that turn their employer into a punchline.

-Fiction also lets the Yard persist across cohorts as shared institutional memory.
-Cohort 2 inherits the bugs Cohort 1 didn’t fix.
+Fiction also lets the Yard persist as shared institutional memory.
+Every engineer who works the Yard inherits the bugs the last one didn’t fix.
 Bu Sari remembers.
 The on-call wiki grows.
 Real production engineering is a continuity game; the Yard is the only way to teach that without subjecting a real company to the learning.

 What students do inside